shmsoft/FreeEed/README.md

 ## Quick Start

-Ready to start and just want to try, without building the project?

 1. [Installation instructions](https://github.com/shmsoft/FreeEed/wiki/FreeEed-Installation)
 2. Request an unzip key by writing to freeeed-key@shmsoft.com.
 Tell us a little about yourself, we love to hear from you.